BluePay/BluePay-iOS-SDK/README.md

 BluePay iOS SDK for credit card and Apple Pay payments

 ## Overview
-This repository contains a sample iOS app to be used to accept credit card as well as Apple Pay payments through a BluePay gateway account as well as an SDK to handle said payments.
+This repository contains a sample iOS app to be used to accept credit card (card-present and card-not-present) as well as Apple Pay payments through a BluePay gateway account as well as an SDK to handle said payments.
 Included in this repository are sample projects for both Objective-C and Swift.
 These projects were built and tested on iOS 9.3.
+For the swiped transactions, the SDK works with the IDTech Unimag II and Shuttle devices.

 You will need:
 - A BluePay Gateway account